-- 2021 Shark Tank Competition to take place during the AEDD XVI Trials meeting on June 16-18, 2021 in Blue Bell, PA - Research Roundtable to be held May 11-13, 2022 in Washington D.C. - Pipeline Conference to be held March 3-5, 2022 in Santa Clara, CA. - SUDEP Research planning underway for a roundtable discussion with SUDEP Biomarker Challenge finalists to discuss barriers to realization of SUDEP biomarkers and potential opportunities for additional research based on previous work showcased in their challenge submissions. - EDEN (Epilepsy Digital Experience Navigator) a personalized digital services platform for people with epilepsy and caregivers.
-The platform will aggregate Real World Data for thousands of people with epilepsy to inform therapeutic outcomes while simultaneously giving insights personalized to individual patients. - ELHS Epilepsy Learning Healthcare System implementing a system of co-production to improve outcomes for people with epilepsy and their families/caregivers through: (1) improving quality of life (2) improving seizure control and (3) improving seizure freedom. - Startup Bootcamp 5 week course for new founders in epilepsy space to provide tools, resources, and networking to accelerate new therapies and devices for PWE.
+• Shark Tank Competition held during the AEDD XVI Trials meeting, June 16-19, 2021 in Blue Bell, PA www.epilepsy.com

+- Research Roundtable to be held May 18-20, 2022 in Washington D.C. - 2022 Shark Tank Competition to take place during the Epilepsy Foundation Pipeline Conference on June 5-6, 2022 in Santa Clara, CA - Pipeline Conference to be held June 5-6, 2022 in Santa Clara, CA. - SUDEP Research Held a roundtable discussion with SUDEP Biomarker Challenge finalists to discuss barriers to realization of SUDEP biomarkers and potential opportunities for additional research based on previous work showcased in their challenge submissions. - HEP 2: Prospective observational study of outcomes/biomarkers in treatment resistant focal epilepsy - EDEN (Epilepsy Digital Experience Navigator) Beta plus- in beta-testing stage; a digital platform for people with epilepsy and caregivers.
+The platform will aggregate Real World Data, including medical records, wearable devices, and patient-reported outcomes for thousands of people with epilepsy to inform therapy development and return insights to individual patients. - ELHS Epilepsy Learning Healthcare System implementing a system of co-production between patients/family partners and providers to improve outcomes for people with epilepsy and their families through: (1) improving quality of life (2) improving seizure control and (3) improving seizure freedom. - Accelerator Course: A Startup Bootcamp 5-week course for new founders in epilepsy space to provide tools, resources, and networking to accelerate new therapies and devices for PWE.